9 Common Parlor Palm Problems (And How to Fix Them)

 How to Fix Overwatering

-If the roots are not healthy and facing root rot, you can cut off the affected areas of the roots and only save the healthy roots.
+If the roots are not healthy and starting to rot, you can cut off the affected areas and only save the healthy roots.
+Before transplanting your parlor palm completely, ensure the roots grow prosperously.

 However, if you have yet to notice any root rot, it is important to change your watering patterns before it becomes a root rot issue.
 Be sure to dry out the soil completely before watering your parlor palm again.